Augusta Workplace Accident Lawyer

 - We can investigate the accident.
 This could include locating video footage, interviewing witnesses, reconstructing the accident scene, and carefully reviewing all evidence.
 Our attorneys miss no details as we gather evidence.
 Through our investigation, we can build a solid case proving the liable party’s negligence caused your injuries.

 - We can ensure you don’t miss any deadlines.
-According to state law, you generally have two years from the date of the accident to file a personal injury lawsuit.
+According to the Georgia statute of limitations, you generally have two years from the date of the accident to file a personal injury lawsuit.
 Our attorneys can make sure you don’t miss any legal deadlines.